-The World Health Organization (WHO) conceives mental health as a “state of well-being in which the individual realizes their own abilities, can cope with the normal stresses of life, can work productively and fruitfully and can make a contribution to their community”.
-Mental health includes our emotional, psychological and social well-being.
-It affects the way we think, feel and act.
-It also helps determine how we handle stress, relate to others, and make healthy choices.1 Mental health is important at all stages of life, from childhood and adolescence to adulthood.
+The World Health Organization (WHO) has a unique perspective on mental health.
+They define it as a “state of well-being in which the individual realizes their own abilities, can cope with the normal stresses of life, can work productively and fruitfully and can make a contribution to their community”.
+Mental health is not just about our emotional, psychological and social well-being, but also how we think, feel and act.
+It is important at all stages of life, from childhood and adolescence to adulthood.

-In the context of national efforts to strengthen mental health, it is vital not only to protect and promote the mental well-being of all, but also to address the needs of people with mental health problems.
-Some cultures view and describe mental health conditions differently than most doctors in the United States.
-Individual psychological and biological factors, such as emotional abilities, substance use, and genetics, can make people more vulnerable to mental health problems.
+Different cultures may view and describe mental health conditions differently than most doctors in the United States.
+Individual psychological and biological factors can make people more vulnerable to mental health problems.